Size in Square Kilometres

 Sub-criterion B1: Small and Resident Populations

-The Hinchinbrook Channel to Round Hill network includes habitat that supports resident populations of Australian humpback dolphins and Australian snubfin dolphins.
+The Hinchinbrook Channel to Round Hill IMMA includes habitat that supports resident populations of Australian humpback dolphins and Australian snubfin dolphins.
 Each resident population of snubfin and humpback dolphins consists of 50-150 individuals.
-Sightings of these dolphins between the residency areas are sparse, suggesting limited movement between the areas.
+Sightings of these dolphins between the areas of residency are sparse, suggesting limited movement between the areas.
 Photo-identification studies within the areas indicate that each area is consistently occupied by individuals that are long-term residents (Parra et al. 2006; Cagnazzi 2010; Cagnazzi 2013; Cagnazzi et al. 2013b; Cagnazzi 2017).
 All dolphin species have been observed feeding regularly within this IMMA.
 All sub-areas include river mouths, large expanses of estuarine habitat and seagrass meadows that promote the presence of fish and cephalopod prey that Australian snubfin and humpback dolphins feed on (Parra and Jedensjö 2014).
 Analysis of genetic population structure for Australian humpback dolphins along the east coast of Queensland (Repulse Bay, Keppel Bay, Gladstone) showed generally low levels of genetic diversity, strong genetic structure, and limited contemporary gene flow (m < 0.1) (Parra et al., 2018).
 Genetic analyses of snubfin dolphin biopsies collected in Cleveland Bay, Fitzroy River/Keppel Bay and Repulse Bay/Whitsundays (~ 300 km apart) showed significant levels of population structure (Cagnazzi 2010).
 Contemporary migration rates per generation (20 years) between sampling locations are extremely low (< 10%, m < 0.1).
 Overall, the available genetic data suggest that humpback and snubfin dolphins along the east coast of Queensland exist as metapopulations of small and relatively isolated populations with limited gene flow.
 Criterion C: Key Life Cycle Activities

 Sub-criterion C1: Reproductive Areas

-The percentage of dugongs seen during the aerial surveys that have been classified as calves during the time series of aerial surveys (1974-2016) varied from zero in 2011 to 18% in 1999.
+The percentage of dugongs seen during aerial surveys that have been classified as calves during the time series of aerial surveys (1974-2016) varied from zero in 2011 to 18% in 1999.
 Dugong fecundity is adversely impacted by food shortage and these fluctuations in percentage calves are due to the loss of seagrass caused by extreme weather events (Preen and Marsh 1995; Marsh et al. 2011; Fuentes et al. 2016).
 Dugongs have been observed calving in the inshore waters of this IMMA (Marsh et al. 1984).

 Sub-criterion C2: Feeding Areas